 The easy-to-use Empire Pass card is $80- and your key to all-season enjoyment with unlimited day-use entry at most facilities operated by State Parks and the State Dept. of Environmental Conservation including forests, beaches, trails and more.
 Purchase online or contact your favorite park for more information.
 Learn more about our Admission Programs including the Empire Pass.

-Daily rate is 1/4 the weekly charge (two night minimum)
+Cabins: Per night: daily rate is 1/4 the weekly charge

 Firewood source maps show a 50-mile radius from which untreated firewood may be moved to this campground.
 For more information see firewood restrictions.